hpehl/dockerfiles/wildfly/domain/README.md

 ## Host Controller

-The host controller defines one server called `server-one` with `auto-start=true` and `group=main-server-group`.
-You can change the server group using an environment variable given at runtime:
+The host controller defines one server called `server-one` with `auto-start=true`.
+You have to define the server group using the environment variable `SERVER_GROUP`:

-	docker run --rm -it -p 8080 --link domain-master:domain-controller hpehl/wildfly-domain --host-config host-slave.xml -b 0.0.0.0 -bmanagement 0.0.0.0
-    docker run --rm -it -p 8080 --link domain-master:domain-controller -e SERVER_GROUP=other-server-group hpehl/wildfly-domain --host-config host-slave.xml -b 0.0.0.0 -bmanagement 0.0.0.0
+	docker run --rm -it -p 8080 --link domain-master:domain-controller -e SERVER_GROUP=main-server-group hpehl/wildfly-domain --host-config host-slave.xml -b 0.0.0.0 -bmanagement 0.0.0.0

 ## Environment Variables

 Here's a list of all environment variables which are processed by the docker image:

 - `WILDFLY_MANAGEMENT_USER`: User for the management endpoint.
-Defaults to "admin"
+Defaults to "admin".
 - `WILDFLY_MANAGEMENT_PASSWORD`: Password for the management endpoint.
-Defaults to "admin"
+Defaults to "admin".
 - `SERVER_GROUP`: Group for the server when starting a host controller.
-Defaults to "main-server-group"
+Mandatory when starting a host controller.